vitaly-t/pg-promise/README.md

     });
 ```

-We passed it **user id** = 123, plus current Date/Time as the timestamp.
+We passed it `user_id = 123`, plus current Date/Time as the timestamp.
 We assume that the function signature matches
 the parameters that we passed.
 All values passed are serialized automatically to comply with PostgreSQL type formats.

 Method `func` accepts optional third parameter - `qrm` (Query Result Mask), the same as method `query`.